-Cache is the data that an app saves locally to work smoothly so it doesn’t have to load data from the internet every time it starts up.
+The cache is the data that an app saves locally to work smoothly so it doesn’t have to load data from the internet every time it starts up.
 It’s an automatic process and keeps adding data for websites and apps to run.
 If cached data exceeds too much in size, it slows down the phone and causes performance issues.

 You can clear cache data of individual apps by opening app manager within settings, or you can go to Settings>Storage and click on “Cached Data” or “Clean Storage” to clear cache for all apps.

 Similarly, when we take multiple photos and forget to delete the unwanted ones, they pile up on our phone and slow it down.
 You can always clear the storage by going to the file manager on your phone.
 From there you can choose which data to keep and which of your data is just space consuming junk so you can delete it.

 Since most phones cannot perform well enough when crammed with data, clearing down the storage speeds up your Android phone and improves the performance drastically.

 Delete Unused Apps

 We all have been there when a certain app for wallpapers or a game or any other app appeals to us so much that we download it instantly.
 After some time we forget about the app and it dwells in some corner of our home screen or app drawer unused.